Multi-Scale Relational Graph Convolutional Network for Multiple Instance Learning in Histopathology Images: Introduction

-The main novelty and contributions of this work include: \begin{itemize} \item First MIL work that uses early-fusion of multi-scale features with Relational Graph Convolutional Network (RGCN) on edges instead of late-fusion.
-The results show that early fusion helped the model to have a larger field of view and different resolutions to better capture morphological features. \item First work in histopathology to design heterogeneous graphs and several node and edge types to tackle the problem of different embedding spaces at each magnification. \item Extensive comparison with 8 SOTA models with ViT and CNN feature extractors on the source and held-out datasets to prove the generalizability of the model. \item Distinguishing subtypes of prostate cancer by a greater extent, especially the hard and complex classification of grade groups 2 and 3 of this cancer where all of the SOTA models have inferior performance. \item Qualitative analysis of the explainability of the model by comparing self-attention heatmaps with pathologist masks. \end{itemize}
+The main contributions of this work include: \begin{itemize} \item First work in histopathology to design relational graphs and several node and edge types to tackle the problem of different embedding spaces at each magnification; showing the importance of representing pathologists' analysis procedure. \item Extensive comparison with eight SOTA models with ViT and CNN feature extractors on three held-out datasets representing more than 7000 TMA cores and slides to demonstrate the importance of multi-magnification and usage of relational graphs for generalization. \item Qualitative analysis of the explainability of the model by comparing self-attention heatmaps with pathologist masks. \end{itemize}